lyonsquark/lyonsquark.github.io/index.md

 - [What is a Bat Mitzvah?
 What to expect at the service](/whatIsBatMitzvah)
 - [Information for out of town guests](/outOfTown)

-Problems or more questions, send us e-mail at `info at paulinebatmitzvah.com` .
+Problems or more questions, send us e-mail at `info@paulinebatmitzvah.com`

-Source for this page is at https://github.com/lyonsquark/lyonsquark.github.io .